 If you pee in your cat’s litter box, he will likely smell it and be very upset.

 Cats are very clean animals, and they expect their litter boxes to be as well.
-If you’ve ever seen a cat grooming itself, you know how much time they spend cleaning themselves.
+If you’ve ever seen a cat grooming itself, you know how much time they spend cleaning itself.

 If you pee in your cat’s litter box, the next time they use it they may be repulsed by the smell and stop using the box altogether.